 Fundraising just got a whole lot more fun!

-Whoever raises the most funds in the 2021 Gold Coast Kokoda Challenge will win an adventure-packed, journey of a lifetime!
+If your team raises the most funds in the 2023 Kokoda Challenge events across alll locations and all distances, you will win an adventure-packed, journey of a lifetime!

 How do I win?

 What are the details of the trek?

 Our official meeting point is the Mary MacKillop Centre in Melbourne.
 Our private bus will be departing from here at 10.00am.
 As a group we will make our way to Portland, which will be our first stop for the night.